smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

 11. Switch to the Azure Portal, From the navigation menu select **Replica Sets** under **Workloads**.
 From this view, you will see a new replica set for the web, which may still be in the process of deploying (as shown below) or already fully deployed.

+     >**Note: If you are not getting new replica set for the web as expected, it's an temporary issue and you can continue with the next step.**

     ![At the top of the list, a new web replica set is listed as a pending deployment in the Replica Set box.](media/2021-03-26-18-25-30.png "Pod deployment is in progress")

-  >**Note**: If you are not getting new replica set for the web as expected, it's an temporary issue and you can continue with the next step.

 12. While the deployment is in progress, you can navigate to the web application and visit the stats page at `/stats`.
 Refresh the page as the rolling update executes.
 Observe that the service is running normally, and tasks continue to be load balanced.